jmangelson/ecen433-wiki/wiki/Setting-up-Your-Duckiebot.md

 Open your browser and got to http://HOSTNAME.local/.
 This will bring you to the dashboard of your car

+You can also remote into your duckiebot with the command

+`ssh duckie@hostname`

 ### Powering off the Duckiebot

 Duckiebots can be powered down with the following command